 Please call our Clearing helpline on 0117 32 83333 for further advice.

 - Course code:

 - Tariff points:

 - Architecture and the Built Environment

-- Three years full-time; four years sandwich; five years part-time (with entry into the second year of the five year course)
+- Three years full-time; four years sandwich; three years part-time (with entry into the third year of the course)

 - Full-time, part-time day release, sandwich